10 Days in Istanbul Turkey Itinerary in the Winter

 Rooftop view from Henna Hotel Istanbul

 We first stayed at Henna Hotel in the Sultanahmet area for a few days and then moved to an Airbnb in the Galata/Karakoy area.
 I picked the Sultanahmet area for our first few days because I wanted to be near the historical sights and Henna Hotel was the perfect hotel for it.
-It is a lovely affordable luxury boutique-style hotel and one of the more modern hotels in the area.
-All the major sites are pretty much just on our doorstep and the hotel has a gorgeous rooftop for an iconic Instagram photo.
+It is a lovely and affordable boutique-style hotel, and one of the more modern hotels in the area.
+Most major sites are just by our doorstep, and the hotel has a gorgeous rooftop for an iconic Instagram photo.
 Click here to read about our detailed reviews of Henna Hotel Istanbul.

-Apart from sights, the Sultanahmet area, unfortunately, doesn’t have much to offer and the food is pretty poor there.
+Apart from sights, the Sultanahmet area, unfortunately, doesn’t have much to offer, and the food is pretty poor there.
 The Galata/Karakoy area was a lot better to stay in as a whole.
-It is better in terms of better prices, and better food options, while also being central enough for sightseeing.
+It is better in terms of prices and food options, while still being central enough for sightseeing.
 We have written up an article to explain the different areas to stay in Istanbul and hotel recommendations here.

 What We Liked & Didn’t Like About Istanbul